PoliMatteo/UI_Testing/README.md

 # POPUPS AND OTHER ICONS
  This Package contains the required assets to have a functioning PopUp system.
 ## INSTALLATION NOTES
-The unity project this package is imported into needs two different Canvas to work The first one is the UI Canvas, which will  be called **Screen Space Canvas** from now on.
+The unity project this package is imported into needs two different Canvas to work.
+The first one is the UI Canvas, which will  be called **Screen Space Canvas** from now on.
 Make sure the render mode for it is set to Screen Space. **You will also need to tag it as "CSS".**

 ![alt text](https://github.com/PoliMatteo/UI_Testing/blob/main/screenshots/Canvas%20SS.png)